-REQUIREMENTS FOR ENGINE TEST STAND/ LABORATORY CALIBRATION
+REQUIREMENTS FOR ENGINE TEST STAND AND LABORATORY CALIBRATION

-The engine test stand/laboratory calibration requirements, which are monitored and benchmarked by American Chemistry Council (ACC), consist of state-of-the-art calibration methodologies to manage test precision and severity.
-The ACC requirements are supplementary to ASTM Test Monitoring Center (TMC) test stand and test laboratory requirements, i.e., TMC calibration is a prerequisite for Code practice.
+Engine test stand and laboratory calibrations are the foundation for obtaining meaningful test data.
+These engine test stand/laboratory calibration minimum calibration requirements, which are monitored and benchmarked by American Chemistry Council (ACC), consist of state-of-the-art calibration methodologies to manage test precision and severity.
+The ACC requirements are supplementary to ASTM Test Monitoring Center (TMC) test stand and test laboratory requirements, i.e., TMC calibration is a prerequisite for Code practiceadherence.

-This Appendix provides the minimum calibration requirements for engine test stands and laboratories that must be met in order for candidate testing to commence under the Code.
+This Appendix provides the source-references for the minimum calibration requirements for engine test stands and laboratories that must be met in order for candidate testing to commence under the Code.